Brandi Hemesath, Nurse

 Keystone AEA Hearing Screenings are provided for students in grades 1,2, and 7.
 Only new students, referrals (hearing requests by parent, doctor, school staff), and those with known losses will have their hearing checked by AEA in the other grades each year.
 If you desire to have your child's hearing tested and they are not included in the above listing of students to be screened, parents may start the referral process by contacting the teacher, principal or school nurse.

 It's advisable to notify the school nurse when students are on prescription medication, regardless if taken during or after school hours.
 The drug side effects may be apparent during school hours and will help with health assessments done by the nurse.
-Please provide your childs Over The Counter medications when you sign the medication consent form (eg. Tylenol, Ibuprofen pain relievers, cough drops, etc) It is helpful to send a note when last dose of medicine was given at home.
-School does not give extra "strength medications" unless doctor ordered and provided by the parent.

 The School Nurse is participating in weekly county and statewide program that tracks illness-specific absenteeism.
 It is most helpful when you report your students absence to describe symptoms experienced to aid in determining if it's respiratory or gastric illness.
 The terms "sick" or "flu" are inadequate to categorize on report forms.